shabin5785/Golang_notes/Go_3.md

 must explicitly assig n the values to var iables if any of them are to be used: links, err := findLinks(url)

+-In a function with named results, the operands of a retur n statement may be omitted.
+This is called a **bare return.**

+-